salivo/test_VL53L1X_Esp32/README.md

 https://github.com/leeebo/esp32-vl53l1x-test/tree/master

-if you don't understand nothning, it's normal be brave and try code this bull shit :)
+if you don't understand nothning, it's normal, be brave and try code this bull shit :)